 Millennials are less likely than their parents’ generations to marry young.
 In fact, marriage rates have decreased from the 1970s, while the age for marriage has risen.
 According to Pew Research Center, “29 percent of the age group attributes their unmarried status to a lack of financial preparedness, 26 percent believe they have not found a compatible partner, and another 26 percent believe they’re ‘too young and not ready to settle down.’”
 From this study, we can deduce that nearly 1 in 3 millennials are not financially stable enough to settle down for marriage.
 With the advances in social media and in dating sites such as match.com, or apps such as Tinder or Bae, there is still a spate of millennials finding compatible partners for long-term relationships.

 But we also see the difference in mindset — more than 1 in 4 millennials believe they are too young.
-Theoretically, this may stem from the lack of financial preparedness; money often correlates with age in that the older you get, the more likely you are to have an established career.
-And, with the importance of college being higher today than ever before, more millennials are choosing not only undergraduate educations, but also master’s degrees and beyond as a means of security.
+This may stem from the lack of financial preparedness; the older you get, the more likely you are to have an established career.
+And, with college being more important today than ever before, millennials are choosing not only undergraduate educations but also master’s degrees and beyond as a means of security.

 Causes for lower rates of marriage

-Millennials respect marriage, they just choose not to partake in it to the same degree.
-In considering current trends, it’s predicted that 25 percent of millennials “will have never married by 2030, which would be the highest share in modern history,” according to The New York Times.
+Millennials respect marriage; they just choose not to partake in it to the same degree.
+Considering current trends, it’s predicted that 25 percent of millennials “will have never married by 2030, which would be the highest share in modern history,” according to The New York Times.

-On the bright side, 2030 is still 13 years away, and with more sophisticated apps being invented every day, there is no stoic prediction for the future.
+On the bright side, 2030 is still 13 years away.
 Perhaps there will be another Tinder in a few years on a more revolutionary scale — one powerful enough to shift entire generational trends.
 We’ll have to wait to find out if the future of relationships lies in technology instead of traditional institutions.

 Have something to add to this story?
 Comment below or join the discussion on Facebook.